The Bountiful Sea | Fish processing and consumption in Mediterranean antiquity

 Participants are invited to bring traditional preserved fish from their regions, which will be presented and shared with the re-created Roman sauces during the evening reception.

-The conference will open with a plenary lecture and Roman Fish Feast on the evening of Wednesday 6 September.
+The conference's Opening Evening will host a keynote lecture followed by our Roman Fish Feast.
 The academic sessions will take place over the two subsequent days (Thursday 7 – Friday 8 September), followed by receptions in the evenings.
-The Friday reception (8 September) will include presentations and tasting of fish sauces and Mediterranean fish-based products.
+The Thursday reception (7 September) will follow a fish sauce demonstation and include tastings of fish sauces and Mediterranean fish-based products.

-Evening - Keynote lecture by John Wilkens (University of Exeter) followed by the Roman Fish Banqet in the Ashmolean Museum.
+Keynote lecture by John Wilkens (University of Exeter)

 Thursday 7 September